-Have you plan on how are you going to be shifting your items over?
+Have you planned how are you going to be shifting your items over?

-With proper planning and organisation, the entire process can be made hassle-free.
+Moving can be a big and complicated task, but with proper planning and organization, the entire process can be made hassle-free.

-1 to 2 weeks prior to moving (subjected to the mountain of items you have at home).
+1 to 2 weeks prior to moving (subject to the mountain of items you have at home).

 Remember to notify the following concerned parties about your change of address:

 - Teleco Company (Singtel, M1, Starhub, Circles, etc…)

 - Insurance Company (You may inform your agent or call in)

 Lastly, NRIC.
 There are two ways to approach this:

 - You may head over to your nearest Neighbourhood Police Post (NPP), Neighbourhood Police Centre (NPC), or the ICA Building and present them your IC and documentary evidence of their new address